15 tips to practice Tajweed at home

 3. Add Basic Rules Gradually

 Don't try to learn all rules together.
-Master one category (e.g., Noon Sakinah) before moving to Meem Sakinah.
+Learn one category (e.g., Noon Sakinah) before moving to Meem Sakinah.
 This prevents confusion and ensures each rule becomes automatic before adding complexity.
 Start with the most common rules that appear frequently in daily recitation.

-How to do it: Focus on one rule category for at least a week.
-Practice it in different verses until it becomes automatic.
-Only move to the next rule when you can apply the current one correctly without thinking.
-Start with the most common rules that appear frequently in daily recitation.
+How to do it: Focus on one rule category for one week.
+Practice it in multiple verses, then move on only when accuracy is stable.
 Learn the basics at beginner rules guide and noon rules.

 4. Use Short Surahs for Practice